 Wholesalers are real estate investors that buy houses at well below market value and sell them to other investors.

-Buying from a wholesaler is different from MLS because wholesalers are not typically real estate agents, the time frame for the sale is usually shorter, there is usually no home inspection, and the home is sold as-is without any repairs.
+Buying from a wholesaler is different from MLS because wholesalers are not typically real estate agents, the time frame for the sale is usually shorter, there is usually no home inspection, and the home is as-is without any repairs.

 “These wholesalers can be sending you properties at deep discounts and structured to protect you from losing money simply by purchasing it at the right price,” says Davis.